home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Some legacy devices don't report all their values automatically and require polling to get updated values when controlled manually.
 Z-Wave JS does not automatically poll devices on a regular basis without user interaction.
 Polling can quickly lead to network congestion and should be used very sparingly and only where necessary.

-- In an upcoming release of Home Assistant we will provide a service to allow you to manually poll a value, for example from an automation that only polls a device when there is motion in that same room.
+- We provide a `zwave_js.refresh_value` service to allow you to manually poll a value, for example from an automation that only polls a device when there is motion in that same room.
 If you **really** need polling, you can enable this in zwavejs2mqtt but not in the official add-on.

 - zwavejs2mqtt allows you to configure scheduled polling on a per-value basis, which you can use to keep certain values updated.
 It also allows you to poll individual values on-demand from your automations, which should be preferred over blindly polling all the time if possible.